degreedays.api.regression¶

 True if the

-is a per-day value that should be multiplied by the number of days covered by the period in question; False otherwise.This will be True for extra predictors with
+coefficientis a per-day value that should be multiplied by the number of days covered by the period in question; False otherwise.This will be True for extra predictors with

-, and False for extra predictors withPredictorType.CUMULATIVE
+PredictorType.AVERAGE, and False for extra predictors withPredictorType.CUMULATIVE.

 - class degreedays.api.regression.InputData(*args: InputPeriod | Iterable[InputPeriod])¶